 This belief that so many of us have that we are not worthy, that we are not enough, that our life can’t start until certain things happen is one of the most detrimental beliefs we could ever have.

 This belief keeps us small.
 It keeps us from chasing our dreams.
 It keeps us from creating a life that we love and in which we feel loved.

 It keeps us from engaging in deep and powerful relationships.
 It keeps us locked up tight in our own mind while our heart and soul start to go dark and gather spider webs.

-Recently I wrote a poem over on my health coaching practice website about this core belief and I would love for you to read it here.
+Recently I wrote a poem about this core belief and I would love for you to read it today.
 I hope that it resonates with you, and even inspires you.
 If it does, would you consider sharing it with others who may need a little uplifting love today?